sbhakim/ansr-dt/README.md

 ## Contact

-For any questions or inquiries, please contact Safayat at safayat.b.hakim@gmail.com.**
+Please leave an issue or contact Safayat (safayat DOT b DOT hakim AT gmail DOT com) if you have any questions.